+Saffron Cultivation is one of the main farming activities in Kashmir.
 Saffron is one of the costliest spices in the world, commonly known as saffron crocus.
 The Saffron flower has three main parts of which the one with crimson color(each flower bearing three threads of it is the costliest.Saffron is said to be originated from South West Asia and later spread to Eurasia, North Africa & other parts of the world.
 Today 90% of the total world Saffron is cultivated in Iran.
-Saffron is one of those agricultural products of Kashmir of which the valley is proud of.
-Its cultivation not only requires a vary hard labor but a great skill.
+Saffron is one of those agricultural products of Kashmir of which the valley is proud of, hence Saffron cultivation is done with full zeal.
+Saffron cultivation not only requires a vary hard labor but a great skill.
 Kashmiri Saffron is mainly grown in the Pampore area of district Pulwama

 The dome shaped portion of the earth is loosened thrice in a year.
 The first process starts with the advent of summer i.e. the first week of June.
 Besides the loosening process, the dome shape is maintained as it is considered important for the growth of the Saffron flower.
 The earth loosening is done by hand & as such there is no machine available as of now to do this job effectively.
 No, you cannot use tractors or similar machines to do this as the process in itself is very sophisticated & finely done.
 While loosening the earth, a farmer has to ensure following things: